netdata/developer-relations/engagement-handbook.md

 ### Groups and notifications

-- All engineers are subscribed by default to [watch](#watch-a-category) the `Support` category, every engineer should jump in and help users regardless if the question falls inside his/her engineering department.
+- All engineers are subscribed by default to [watch](#watch-a-category) the `Support` category.
+We should jump to threads that concern the components and products that we have expertise on.
 - All engineers are subscribed by default to [track](#track-a-category) the following categories:
   -  `Feature Requests`
   -  `Monitoring & Troubleshooting with Netdata`